Scottie Scheffler charges dropped after arrest outside PGA Championship

 Prosecutors dropped criminal charges against Scottie Scheffler on Wednesday, less than two weeks after the world's top golfer was arrested outside the PGA Championship in Louisville, Kentucky.

-Jefferson County Attorney Mike O'Connell told a judge his office couldn't move forward with the charges based on the evidence in the case.
+Jefferson County Attorney Mike O'Connell told a judge his office couldn't move forward with the charges based on the evidence and he moved to dismiss the case.

 Scheffler was charged with second-degree assault of a police officer, third-degree criminal mischief, reckless driving and disregarding signals from officers directing traffic when he was arrested outside Louisville's Valhalla Golf Club, which was hosting the tournament.

+After the charges were dropped, Scheffler said on social media that he didn't hold any ill will toward the detective who arrested him.

+"I wish to put this incident behind me and move on, and I hope he will do the same," Scheffler said.
+"Police officers have a difficult job and I hold them in high regard.
+This was a severe miscommunication in a chaotic situation."

 Scheffler's attorney had denied that the golfer assaulted anyone.
-Scheffler called the incident a "very chaotic situation" and a "big misunderstanding" in a statement and said he "never intended to disregard any of the instructions."
+In the immediate aftermath of the incident, Scheffler said it was a "big misunderstanding" in a statement and said he "never intended to disregard any of the instructions."

 "Mr. Scheffler's actions and the evidence surrounding their exchange during this misunderstanding do not satisfy the elements of any criminal offenses," O'Connell said in court.